EasifyDev/easify-wc-plugin-v4.x/readme.txt

 * MySQL version 5.0 or greater
 * Some payment gateways require fsockopen support (for IPN access)
 * WooCommerce 2.6.2
-* Easify V4.32
+* Easify V4.39.1 or greater

 = Automatic installation =

 Automatic installation is the easiest option as WordPress handles the file transfers itself and you don’t need to leave your web browser.
 To do an automatic install of the Easify WooCommerce Connector, log in to your WordPress dashboard, navigate to the Plugins menu and click Add New.

-In the search field type “Easify WooCommerce Connector” and click Search Plugins.
+In the search field type “Easify V4.x WooCommerce Connector” and click Search Plugins.
 Once you’ve found our plugin you can view details about it such as the the point release, rating and description.
 Most importantly of course, you can install it by simply clicking “Install Now”.

 = Manual installation =